piepdx/pie-cookbook/drafts/working-draft-tactical.md

 4. Can Angels choose to invest individually, independent of the decisions of the group?

 #### Syndicates

+A Syndicate is a venture capital fund often composed of a group of Angels led by a single dealmaker designed to make a single investment.
+The model is predicated on the idea that the dealmaker is a trustworthy source of deals and that is a good judge of opportunity.

+Members of the Syndicate agree to invest capital when the dealmaker invests capital.

+Why is this even a thing?
+Well, it has two benefits.
+One, like Angel Groups, it simplifies fundraising from the startup perspective.
+They can focus on pitching Syndicate leads with the hopes of gaining the investment of the entire Syndicate.
+For the Syndicate lead, helping source deals provides them with a the benefit of participating in the carry, like a traditional fund, which provides an additional upside should the deal prove lucrative.

 #### Accelerators
 #### Micro Venture Capital